cardano-foundation/developer-portal/docs/portal-contribute.md

 ### How to become a reviewer?
 You should have an excellent technical understanding, great ethics and have already contributed to the developer portal.
 Your GitHub account should have some reputation.
 [If you are unsure, just participate in the discussions.](#participate-in-the-discussions)

-### How to get added to the contributor list?
-We don't currently have a specific metric that determines who gets included on the [contributor list](/docs/portal-contributors/).
-You should at least have made a strong mark on a category or have contributed consistently over a long period.
-[Participate in the discussions to determine this.](#participate-in-the-discussions)

 ### How to connect with the developer community?
 Cardano developers and stake pool operators spread across many different platforms.
 [We aim to provide a complete overview.](/docs/get-started/cardano-developer-community)